Australian motoring blog

 “SBS thanks Charlie Cox for helping to launch and bed down Top Gear Australia.
 I understand the decision Charlie has made and accept his UK commitments wouldn’t allow him to return in 2009.
 We now look forward to seeing James Morrison on our screens when the series returns in 2009.
 James brings with him a deep love of cars, a huge personality and a strong sense of fun - a perfect complement to Warren and Steve.”

-1. 10 Responses to “Top Gear Australia loses Cox and blows Morrison’s trumpet”
+10 replies on “Top Gear Australia loses Cox and blows Morrison’s trumpet”

 Wow, I’m very impressed at that old show, dare I say it was better than Top Gear Australia 14 years later.
 And how about the legs on Monica Whatshername??